verdaux/BookNotes/Phrases/Impressors 20.md

 - [ ] Mr. Zero seconds till my last accident.
 - [ ] Looking to hug someone.
 How should I know?
 - [ ] Don't thank me.
 I've done nothing for you.
+- [ ] Men have to do it.
+It's part of our lifestyle